haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 indicating that your run has been successfully submitted.
 While performing the search, the DisVis web server will update you on the progress of the job by reloading the status page every 30 seconds.
-The runtime of this example case is below  5 minutes on our local CPU and grid GPU servers.
+The runtime of this example case is usually below 5 minutes on our local CPU and grid GPU servers.
 However the load of the server as well as pre- and post-processing steps might substantially increase the time until the results are available.

-The default on the server is to perform a `quick scanning` (meaning `15.00°` rotational sampling and `2.0Å` grid) in order to get results in a reasonable time.
+The default on the server is to perform a `quick scanning` grid search (meaning `15.00°` rotational sampling and `2.0Å` grid) in order to get results in a reasonable time.
 You can however choose to perform a `complete scanning`, which should give more reliable results (`9.72°` rotational sampling and `1.0Å` grid).

 <hr>

 ## Analysing the DisVis results

 **Web server output**